Previous | Contents | Index | Next

 PuTTY is a communications tool.
 Its purpose is to connect to another computer, over a network or a serial port, and send information.
 However it only makes the network connections that its configuration instructs it to.

-No PuTTY tool will ‘phone home’ to any site under the control of us (the development team), or to any other site apart from the destination host or proxy host in its configuration.
+No PuTTY tool will ‘phone home’ to any site under the control of us (the development team), or to any other site apart from the destination host or proxy host in its configuration, and any DNS server that is needed to look up the IP addresses corresponding to those host names.

 No information about your network sessions, and no information from the computer you run PuTTY on, is collected or recorded by the PuTTY developers.